stephanfr/Packer/RPi/README.md

 Values to provide :

-    "wifi_name" - if provided, the SSID of the wifi network "wifi_password" - if provided, the password for the wifi network, if not provided the network is treated as open "dev_username" - if provided, development username
+    "wifi_ssid" - if provided, the SSID of the wifi network "wifi_password" - if provided, the password for the wifi network, if not provided the network is treated as open "dev_username" - if provided, development username
     "dev_password" - initial password, will be prompted to change on login